sarathc-git/experiments/helloworld/docs/readme.md

     At this point this project creates a simple script.js in a /test/**/perf directory to create a perf test.

+    Create fake objects with faker.js and use that to create realistic data for testing.

     TODO: As of July, 2021, K6 has a influxdb based integration to push the perf test results into grafana.
 So either set this up, or build a prometheus integration for K6 and opensource it.

 #### setup k6 to visualize perf tests in grafana